walktree/libtorch-yolov3/README.md

 mkdir build && cd build
 cmake3 -DCMAKE_PREFIX_PATH="your libtorch path" ..

-# if there is multi versions of gcc, then tell cmake which one your want to use, e.g.:
+# if there are multi versions of gcc, then tell cmake which one your want to use, e.g.:
 cmake3 -DCMAKE_PREFIX_PATH="your libtorch path" -DCMAKE_C_COMPILER=/usr/local/bin/gcc -DCMAKE_CXX_COMPILER=/usr/local/bin/g++ ..
 ```

-## Ruuning the detector
+## Running the detector

 The first thing you need to do is to get the weights file for v3: